Apply for PTV authorisation: OD-RH (taxi)

 Visit the How to renew, change or cancel a PTV authorisation page.

 Step 2: Preparing your vehicle for a PTV authorisation OD-RH (taxi) category

-- working fare calculation device (meter) that has been installed in accordance with the manufacturer’s instructions;
+- a working fare calculation device (meter) that has been installed in accordance with the manufacturer’s instructions;

 - roof light and roof sign that are clearly visible in daylight;

-- a security camera and related signage that meets the Camera Surveillance Unit Standards 2019.
+- a security camera and related signage that meets the Camera Surveillance Unit Standards 2019; and

 The Passenger Transport Vehicles: On-demand Rank or Hail fact sheet contains information about the equipment necessary to operate an OD-RH PTV.